Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Methods

 and optimize the policy-gradient-style objective

-In practice, $A_n(x,\hat{y})$ is treated as a constant with respect to $\theta$ (i.e., gradients do not flow through the advantage), so that gradients take the usual policy-gradient form $A_n \nabla_\theta \log p_S$.
-Compared to the full-vocabulary divergence objective, this on-policy shaping objective operates only on sampled tokens, using the teacher's log-probabilities to provide dense, trajectory-level shaping signals without explicitly matching the full distribution at each step.
+$A_n(x,\hat{y})$ is treated as a constant with respect to $\theta$ (i.e., gradients do not flow through the advantage), so that gradients take the usual policy-gradient form $A_n \nabla_\theta \log p_S$.
+Compared to the full-vocabulary divergence objective, this on-policy shaping objective operates only on sampled tokens, using the teacher's log-probabilities to provide dense, trajectory-level shaping signals without explicitly matching the full distribution at each step. \paragraph{\textbf{\ours{} as dense-reward policy gradient and comparison to STaR.}} The objective in \Cref{eq:tm-loss} can be seen as policy gradient with dense, token-level rewards.
+In Appendix \Cref{sec:theory_pg_star}, we formalize this and contrast with STaR~\citep{zelikman2022star}, a closely related method that also uses the same model to generate reasoning traces, then performs rejection sampling followed by SFT on correct traces.
+This procedure can be viewed as policy gradient with a sequence-level binary reward that assigns identical credit to all tokens and vanishes when samples are incorrect.
+In contrast, \ours{} provides feedback at every token position regardless of final-answer correctness.